 I can only imagine that someone new to cold exposure might appreciate the ability just to stand up when they can’t handle it anymore.

-The other thing I like about the Ice Barrel is that it doesn’t require a chiller or a water filtration system that runs 24/7 (as in the case with my Cold Plunge).
+The other thing I like about the Ice Barrel 400 is that it doesn’t require a chiller or a water filtration system that runs 24/7 (as is the case with my Plunge ice bath tub).
 However, this is also a disadvantage because it means you have to frequently refill the barrel with fresh ice and replace the water every few weeks.

-That brings us to the main disadvantage of the Ice Barrel, which is that you need a continuous supply of ice.
+That brings us to the main disadvantage, which is that you need a continuous supply of ice.

 In other words, you need a commercial ice maker (such as this one from Home Depot), as the ice maker that’s built into your freezer won’t produce enough to sufficiently cool the water.